SyedWaleed-X/ai-keystone-project/README.md

 # ai-keystone-project
-Flagship project for the AI Operator Protocol.
+Flagship project for the AI Operator Protocol frrr.